MichaelLarocca/blog-michael-jude-larocca/posts/2021/12-21/JavaScriptmas_2021-4.md

 ---

-Last but not least is Simon's Christmas Dogs Carousel project.
+The next featured project is Simon's Christmas Dogs Carousel.
 This carousel consists of adorable dogs in festive settings, and this project includes a zoom-in and zoom-out feature!
 Well done!

 ---